 On the expenditure side, the forecast begins with retiree benefits, including both pensions and retiree health care or OPEB.
-Pension contributions will increase by 9.6% annually and retiree health care benefits by 5 - 6%, for a blended growth rate of 8.5%.
+We begin with retiree benefits because we are significantly underfunded (52.6% for pensions and just under 2% for OPEB) and it is critical we address this now; we owe it to our current employees and our retirees and it is less costly in the long run to step up and pay down these liabilities.
+Pension contributions will increase by 9.6% annually and retiree health care benefits by 5% - 6%, for a blended growth rate of 8.5%.
 The forecast then looks at debt service (principal and interest on our bonds to finance investments in buildings, large equipment, etc.).
-The budget for the Newton Public Schools grows at 3.4% in FY2020 and thereafter at 3.25%.
-For City services, the budget increases by 3.25% in FY2020 and thereafter at 3.0%.
+Debt service, as a percentage of revenues in this forecast, is 5.7% in FY2020, rising to 6.0% in FY2024 and FY2025, and then dropping back to high five percentages through FY2030, well within our Financial Guidelines.
+The budget for the Newton Public Schools, grows at 3.25% per year, while the budget for Municipal Services grows at 3.15% per year.

-This forecast shows a deficit in each year, ranging from approximately \$1 million to \$13 million.
-Revenues may be higher than expected.
+This forecast shows a deficit in each year, ranging from approximately \$1.6 million in FY2021 to as much as \$26 million in FY2029.
+Revenues may be higher than expected throughout the next decade.
 If not, expenditures will need to be curtailed.
 In addition, unexpected cost increases may occur, also requiring cost cutting in other parts of the budget.